Drawing at Night

 There is just no time in the day.

-Sometimes it begins with opening my nightstand drawer.
+Particularly in the summer months, creativity often begins with opening my nightstand drawer.

 Most often, I draw from the natural world—birds, dragonflies, moths, fish, branches, the moon, or whatever has recently captured my attention.
 Each drawing becomes less about producing finished artwork and more about the experience of careful observation.